-Pentatonic modes, which contain neither tritones nor half tones, are the foundation scales of music in many cultures worldwide, because anyone with a musical ear can sing tunes from them, harmony is simple, and they generalize simply and directly to more general scales.
-They're simple and all other scales follow from them in a simple way.
-The book Modality starts with this premise but stays with the "clothes" of music notation to develop it, thus ending up in a different and more complex place.

-As illustrated next, parallel pentatonic modes follow from splitting the bottom fifth of the scale frame into unequal parts that determine major or minor tonality, and then splitting the results again to yield 5-note scales with inter-note intervals of whole tones (two half tones, symbolized by 2, below right) and minor thirds (three half tones, symbolized by 3).
+Pentatonic modes, which contain neither tritones nor half tones, are the foundation scales of music in many cultures worldwide because anyone with a musical ear can sing tunes from them, harmony is simple, and they generalize simply and directly to more general scales.
+They're simple and all other tonic scales follow from them in a simple way.
+As illustrated next, parallel pentatonic modes follow from splitting the bottom fifth of the shared scale frame into unequal parts that determine major or minor tonality, and then splitting the results again to yield scales with intervals of whole tones (2 half tones) and minor thirds (3 half tones, shown as solid lines to make them stand out to the eye).
 The splits avoid adjacent minor thirds, which would form tritones.
-The scale frame and fifo anchors within the lower fifth provide symbols for the scale positions that are not note symbols in any notation (the symbols in this and subsequent tables of this form are in the fixed width Courier font instead of the more distinctive Arial Black font, to provide vertical alignment).
-The interval stacks on the right provide a textual shorthand that's useful for comparing scales.
-The vertical bars mark the positions of the shared scale frame of the parallel modes.
+The conceptual home octave provides the notation (the symbols are in the fixed width Courier font instead of the more distinctive Arial Black font, to provide vertical alignment).